Amer-1987/reading-notes-/README.md

 # About me

 I am **_Amer Alqnahrah_**.
 34 years old.
-I have been graduated from Albalqa Applied University in major of Mechatronics Engineering and from Isra University in major of Engineering Project Management. my experience was in `Automation`.
+I have been graduated from Albalqa Applied University with a bachelor degree in major of Mechatronics Engineering and from Isra University with a master degree in major of Engineering Project Management. my experience was in `Automation`.
-I am interested in __programming__ because the important connection between hardware and software in Engineering field.
+I am interested in __programming__ because I believe in the great important between Engineering and Programming.

 Thanks to all team staff for helping.

+# Reading Notes

 ## Code 102.
-Reading Notes
+Intro to Software Development

 Assignment  | Link                                                                                 |
 ------------|:------------------------------------------------------------------------------------ |